 Terms and Conditions

-The Minimum age for enrolment on IELTS courses is 18 years of age.
+The Minimum age for enrolment on IELTS and Cambridge exam courses is 18 years of age.
 The Minimum age for enrolment on EJLT courses is 20 years of age.
-Enrolment is for a minimum of 1 week for EJLT, 2 weeks for IELTS and CEC courses.
 Course fees include enrolment on the participant’s selected course, class handouts, graduation certificates and participation in IIEL’s Language Exchange programme.
 The fees do not include accommodation, course books, public examination fees, outings or transportation to and from school.
 In the unlikely event that IIEL is obliged to cancel a course, all fees will be refunded.